Skip to main content

 Your wallet's private key is how you prove ownership of your crypto.
 If Best Wallet is the door to access your crypto vault, then your private key unlocks that door.

-Your Best Wallet private key works as your unique signature to prove ownership and authorise transactions of your crypto.
+Your Best Wallet private key works as your unique signature to prove ownership and authorize transactions of your crypto.

-When you first sign up for Best Wallet, a private key is generated for your main Best Wallet.
-This private key is unique to you and works as your Best Wallet crypto signature.
+When you first sign up for Best Wallet, a set of private keys is generated for your first wallet.
+This private key set is unique to you and works as your Best Wallet crypto signature.

-Therefore, what the Best Wallet app offers is the infrastructure to generate, secure, and use your private key to buy, swap, and send your crypto.
+Therefore, what the Best Wallet app offers is the infrastructure to generate, secure, and use your private key to hold and transact crypto.
 Without Best Wallet, you would have to manually enter your private key every time you wanted to swap or send your crypto.

 Can Best Wallet recover my crypto?